SantiQ0905/OpenAlliance_FTC_2025/MTYRegional.md

 ## **🏁 A Defining Event for Overture & Thanks**

-The Monterrey Regional was a pivotal moment for both **Overture Purple** and **Overture White** teams.
+The Monterrey Regional was a pivotal moment for both **Overture Purple** and **Overture White**.
 The team members are extremely proud of their progress and achievements in their second year in the FTC category.
-A special shoutout must go to the **Awards, Buissnes and Marketing team**, their efforts on essays, sponsorship and more have resulted in our positive result as Inspire Award 1st and 2nd place.
+A special shoutout must go to the **Awards, Business and Marketing team**, their efforts on essays, sponsorship, and more have led to us achieving 1st and 2nd place in the Inspire Award.
 Thank You.
-A heartfel thank you to our alliance partners **VOLTEC Robotics Black** and **Botbusters White**, all competing teams, judges, volunteers, mentors, coaches, and supporters for their contributions and support.
+A heartfelt thank you to our alliance partners **VOLTEC Robotics Black** and **Botbusters White**, all competing teams, judges, volunteers, mentors, coaches, and supporters for their contributions and support.
 We look forward to continuing our journey towards the Mexico Championship and beyond.

 💜⚪ **BELIEVE!** 🚀